FPMedia/codecapsules-docs/docs/reference/migrating-a-database-with-code-capsules.md

 ## Step 4: Create and Populate SQL Files

-Run the following command to create a folder to store migrations:
+Run the following command to create a folder to store migrations (be sure to replace the migration name with your own):

-`db-migrate create insert_unique_name --sql-file`
+`db-migrate create migration_name --sql-file`

 The folder should contain three files: